DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 ---
 title: "Educ 206: Data Visualization For All"
 permalink: /
-date: 2023-09-06
+date: 2024-08-15
 toc: true
 toc_label: "Contents"
 toc_sticky: true
 ---
-## Fall 2023 Syllabus
+## Fall 2024 Syllabus
-Our course meets in-person on Mondays and Wednesdays 11:30am-12:45pm in Library B02 at Trinity College, Hartford.
-You are welcome to wear a mask at any time on campus, and I may require all students to wear masks in class if Covid rates rise significantly.
+Our course meets in-person on Mondays and Wednesdays 11:30am-12:45pm in CLASSROOM TBA at Trinity College, Hartford.

 ### Instructors
 Professor Jack Dougherty, Trinity College, Hartford CT.
 [Email me a quick question](mailto:jack.dougherty@trincoll.edu) or [schedule a Zoom appointment on my calendar](https://jackdougherty.youcanbook.me).

-Teaching Assistant Mia Rodriguez - contact and scheduling info on Moodle
+Teaching Assistant Nellie Conklin - contact and scheduling info on Moodle

 Course description: How can charts and maps tell meaningful stories?
 How can they mislead us from the truth?
 In this introductory hands-on course, we will create data visualizations in order to better understand design principles and develop a critical analysis of the field.
 Students will learn skills in both quantitative reasoning and digital storytelling as we advance from beginner tools to editing code templates.
 For the community learning component, our class will build interactive charts and maps on a public policy issue with a Hartford-area partner organization.
 No coding experience is necessary, but curiosity is required.
 - Fulfills Numerical and Symbolic Reasoning (NUM) requirement.